MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-communications/07-Ex2-introduction-develop-communication-exercise.md

+---
+lab:
+  title: 'Exercise 2: Develop an employee centered communication experience using
+    Microsoft 365 Copilot'
+  description: Building trust and transparency across an organization requires more
+    than periodic announcements or one‑way updates.
+Communications professionals must create communication experiences that are clear, responsive, and inclusive.
+These experiences should meet employees within their roles and acknowledge their perspectives, questions, and concerns.
+Microsoft 365 Copilot supports this work by helping Communications teams design strategies that balance openness, empathy, and operational realities at scale.
+  duration: 12 minutes
+  level: 200
+  islab: true
+  primarytopics:
+  - Microsoft 365
+  - Microsoft 365 Copilot
+---

 # Exercise 2: Develop an employee centered communication experience using Microsoft 365 Copilot
 ---
 Building trust and transparency across an organization requires more than periodic announcements or one‑way updates.
 Communications professionals must create communication experiences that are clear, responsive, and inclusive.
 These experiences should meet employees within their roles and acknowledge their perspectives, questions, and concerns.
 Microsoft 365 Copilot supports this work by helping Communications teams design strategies that balance openness, empathy, and operational realities at scale.